Montenegro Votes In Presidential Runoff - UrduPoint

 The father-of-three made his mark with a controversial economic programme that, among other things, doubled the minimum wage.

-Even still, the minimum wage is just 450 Euros ($490) a month in the tiny country along the Adriatic, which remains heavily reliant on tourism thanks to its picturesque beaches and rugged mountains.
+Still, the minimum wage is just 450 Euros ($490) per month in the tiny country, which remains heavily reliant on tourism thanks to its picturesque beaches along the Adriatic and its rugged mountains.